crashoverride777/swifty-ads/README.md

 # Final Info

 The sample project is the basic Apple spritekit template.
 It now shows a banner Ad on launch and an inter ad randomly when touching the screen.
+After 5 clicks all ads will be removed to simulate what a removeAds button would do.
 Like I mentioned above I primarly focused on SpriteKit to make it easy to call Ads from your SKScenes without having to use NSNotificationCenter or Delegates to constantly communicate with the viewController.
 Also this should help keep your viewController clean as mine became a mess after integrating AdMob.

 Please let me know about any bugs or improvements, I am by no means an expert.